 In order to delete the existing set in Tableau, Please click on the Drop down arrow in the upper right corner of the Set name and select the Delete option from the context menu as shown below

 Tableau Set Select From List

-In this example, we will create one more set to select the random 6 States from the available state members.
+In this example, we will create one more set to select the random 6 States from the available state members in tableau.
 To do this, Please navigate to the General tab and select the Select from List radio button and select required state members from the available list.

 Please Drag the newly created set (Random 6 States) from Sets region to Row Shelf and place it before the State filed as shown below.

 From the above listing, you can observe that California, Delaware, District of Columbia, Georgia, Idaho and Indiana are listed in IN section because these are the states we selected when we created our Set.